Collecting product feedback

 Once added, the scope list will be saved automatically.
 Your app will now request these scopes during installation.

-If you add scopes to your app config after installation, reinstall your app to request and grant permission for the added scopes.
+If you add scopes to your app settings after installation, reinstall your app to request and grant permission for the added scopes.

 To read more about scopes and permissions, check out our app authentication docs.